updated

 Description

 We live on Barbuda (Antigua and Barbuda) with three small businesses between us - a cafe/craft shop, a beauty therapy business, and a glamping site/guest house on the beach.
-We are three generations of one family, from an elderly 70 year old who needs help, down to a six year old and a new baby, so we expect you to be ok with this combination.
-We don't all live in the same house but we usually see each other every day... so we need kind, flexible and adaptable people who understand busy family life.
-We might also have paying guests staying on Barbuda too, so you need to have good social skills, be friendly, very adaptable, practical and helpful, have a sense of humour and be confident in sometimes challenging, difficult situations (such as in the aftermath of a hurricane) but we always try our best to make it a rewarding experience for you.
+We are three generations of one family, from a 70 year old to a seven year old, a toddler and a baby - we don't all live in the same house but we see each other every day - so we need kind, flexible and adaptable people who understand busy family life.
+We might also have paying guests or family staying with us on Barbuda too, so you need to have good social skills, be friendly, hospitable, adaptable, practical and helpful, have a sense of humour and be confident in sometimes challenging situations; living on an island can be difficult and achieving even simple things can be hard work and frustrating, but we always try our best to make it a happy and rewarding experience for you.
+We have hosted many volunteers in the past and they have helped with all kinds of work and in most cases become friends.
+Your contribution is really valuable to us and we enjoy hosting you,

 • Types of help and learning opportunities